 - The UVA rays oxidize the melanin, and the pigment undergoes a typical chemical reaction.
 After melanin gets exposed to the UVA rays, it turns darker and tans the skin.

-Tanning Beds To Cause Skin Tanning:
+How Tanning Beds Do Skin Tanning

 Tanning beds utilize artificial lamps, to produce UV rays.
 The artificially emitted UV rays affect the pigmentation process and initiate skin tanning.
 The tanning beds of old emit UVB rays, which are extremely harmful to the body.
-With the intervention of latest technology, modern tanning beds emit UVA rays, which initiate the process of skin tanning.
+With the intervention of the latest technology, modern tanning beds emit UVA rays, which initiate the process of skin tanning.

-Tanning Bed While Breastfeeding – Is It Safe?
+Safety Of Tanning Bed While Breastfeeding

-Negative Effects Of Tanning Beds While Breastfeeding:
+Negative Effects Of Tanning Beds While Breastfeeding